activecollab/authentication/README.md

 }
 ```

-## Exception Aware Auhtorizers
+## Exception Aware Authorizers

 Authorizers can be set to be exception aware.
 Such authorizers have `handleException()` method that should be called on authorization exception.
+For system to consider an authorizer to be exception aware, it needs to implement `ActiveCollab\Authentication\Authorizer\ExceptionAware\ExceptionAwareInterface` interface.

 This is useful if you need to handle error in a particular way (redirect user to an external SSO for example), or if you want to implement some extra measures of protections (like brute force login protection, as demonstrated below):

 ```php
 <?php